ElodineOfficial/GoblinGuard/README.md

 - **Mutes audio** and **blacks out the player** during that time
 - Restores sound and video automatically when normal content resumes
 - Automatically scrolls past ads in shorts after allowing them to load to keep YT from throwing a tantrum
+- If mute and blind ad is served regardless of Goblin Guard, Goblin Guard now refreshes the page leaving you right back where you were, no wait necescarry

 This isn’t about skipping — it’s about letting the ad run while *you* step away or tune out.